-Is there a difference between the terms universal design, inclusive design and accessibility?
+Is there a difference between the terms universal design, inclusive design, and accessibility?
+Understanding the differences or lack thereof between these terms is important for incorporating these methods into your design process.

-In this virtual panel, our panelists will discuss the differences and similarities between these terms and what they ultimately mean in the context of modern-day UX.
+In this virtual panel, our panelists will discuss their philosophies behind the differences and similarities between these terms and what they ultimately mean in the context of modern-day UX.

 Our team of panelists includes: